Skip to contents

 plot

-logical (with default): Enables/disables plot output
+logical (with default): enable/disable the plot output.

 ...

-further arguments passed to the function plot_GrowthCurve
+further arguments passed to function plot_GrowthCurve.

 Value